 Kiosks and bulletin boards announcing items of importance to you are located throughout the campus.
-Official notices and announcements of coming events and many student activities are posted for your information.
-If you wish to post fliers, notices, or posters pertaining to events or activities planned by student clubs and organizations, you must have each notice approved and stamped by the Director of Student Activities ((203) 332-5045) prior to posting.
+Official notices and announcements of coming events and many student activities are posted for your information

+If you wish to post fliers, notices, or posters pertaining to events or activities planned by student clubs and organizations, you must have each notice approved and stamped by the Director of Student Activities (BH-317b) prior to posting.
 All unapproved student, club, or organization postings will be removed.
-If a student or outside contact wishes to post other materials unrelated to student activities or events, the materials must be approved through the Dean of Outreach Services at (203) 332-5085
+If a student or outside contact wishes to post other materials unrelated to student activities or events, the materials must be approved through the Dean of Outreach Services (BH-278).